SideScrollUI/SideScroll/Docs/Dev/Serializer.md

 ## Object Cloning

-You can call the `Serializer.DeepClone<Type>()` to do a deep clone of any object that can be serialized.
-Additionally, any class with a [Static] will not be cloned to speed things up (useful for objects that won't change).
+- You can call the `Serializer.DeepClone<Type>()` to do a deep clone of any object that can be serialized.
+- Any class with a [Static] will not be cloned to speed things up (useful for objects that won't change).
 This can be useful for copying objects where most of the data doesn't change and you want to take snapshots at intervals.

 ## Restricting Types & Members
 - When importing or exporting data like bookmarks, you might want to restrict which data can be exported